espcarlo27-byte/jce-cyber-lab/issues-and-resolutions/sim-001-phishing-email.md

 **Validation:**
 After correcting the authentication configuration, the forwarder successfully registered with the Splunk server, and endpoint logs began flowing consistently.

+**Lessons Learned:**
+> Splunk authentication is platform-specific and separate from OS credentials.
+> Forwarder management issues can masquerade as detection failures if authentication is not validated early.

 ---

 ### ***Issue 3: Phishing Simulation Did Not Execute Expected Payload or Generate Artifacts***